Aligning Deep Implicit Preferences by Learning to Reason Defensively: Methodology

 Reasoning paths are generated and annotated via a two-stage process. \textbf{(1) Diverse Path Generation.} The first stage employs a Tree of Thoughts (ToT) framework \citep{yao2023tree} to generate reasoning paths for each scenario $(P, q)$.
 Guided by a multi-faceted cognitive council and incorporating heuristic pruning, this process yields a diverse set of unique reasoning chains, where each chain $\tau_i$ is a sequence of steps $(s_i^1, s_i^2, \dots, s_i^{T_i})$. \textbf{(2) Step-wise Critique and Scoring.} A powerful LLM evaluator annotates each reasoning step $s_i^j$ within a chain $\tau_i$.
 For every step, the evaluator generates a detailed textual critique $c_i^j$ and a corresponding scalar quality score $r_i^j$.
 The critique assesses the step's alignment with user preferences $P$ and its effectiveness in mitigating risks, conditioned on the preceding path.
 These components form the $\mathcal{D}_{\text{DeepPref}}$ dataset, comprising tuples of $(P, q, \tau_i, \{c_i^j, r_i^j\}_{j=1}^{T_i})$.
-The subset $\mathcal{D}_{\text{Rea}} \subset \mathcal{D}_{\text{DeepPref}}$, containing all preference reasoning chains and critiques, is used to train our Pers-GenPRM, while a subset of the highest-quality paths $\mathcal{D}_{\text{RFT}}$, is reserved for fine-tuning the policy model.
+The subset $\mathcal{D}_{\text{Rea}} \subset \mathcal{D}_{\text{DeepPref}}$, containing all preference reasoning chains and critiques, is used to train our Pers-GenPRM, while a subset of the highest-quality paths $\mathcal{D}_{\text{RFT}}$, is reserved for fine-tuning the policy model. \paragraph{Preference Forms} User preferences manifest in various forms, differing in explicitness and complexity.
+Our work addresses a spectrum from surface-level statements to deep-seated intent. \textbf{(1) Explicit Preference.} These are directly articulated user statements (\emph{e.g.}, ``I don't like spicy food'').
+Prevailing alignment methods primarily optimize for adherence to such explicit commands. \textbf{(2) Deep Implicit Preference.} These preferences are not explicitly stated but are embedded within a user's broader context, values and unstated goals.
+For instance, the statement, ``I'm not comfortable sharing my real-time location'', may imply a deeper preference for autonomy and narrative control, beyond mere privacy.
+Accurately inferring such latent intent is the central challenge in bridging the preference gap and is essential for achieving genuine personalization.